Ireland's Horizon to buy U.S. drugmaker Hyperion for $1.1 billion

-Ireland's Horizon Pharma Plc struck a deal to buy U.S. drugmaker Hyperion Therapeutics Inc for about $1.1 billion to boost its rare-disease drug business.
+Ireland's Horizon Pharma Plc (HZNP.O) struck a deal to buy U.S. drugmaker Hyperion Therapeutics Inc HPTX.O for about $1.1 billion (742.2 million pounds) to boost its rare-disease drug business.

 Horizon's shares rose about 14.3 percent to $24.94 in early trading on Monday, while Hyperion's stock, which has nearly doubled in the last three months, gained 7.8 percent to $46.09.